1c7/Youtube-Auto-Subtitle-Download/readme.md

 Thanks for using this.
 I hope it save your time.
 Have a nice day ;)

+### If you still feel confused about how to use it
+you can watch this video I made: https://youtu.be/_e9pGKO-V24

+### Support
+Support the classic Youtube, not the new material design (yet), PR is welcome.

 ### Background
 * Creator: Cheng Zheng